Joe Solomon: Tied Test 1960 and beyond

 Solomon was less successful in later series, but he often batted steadily when the need was greatest.

 During the first Test match of the series between the West Indies and Australia at Brisbane in December 1960, he played an instrumental role in engineering the first ever tied Test.
 He scored 65 in West Indies first innings batting at number six position and also scored a vital innings of 47 in West Indies second innings.
 Australia were set a target of 233 and Australia were poised for a victorious occasion, especially after posting a mammoth 505 runs on the board in the first innings in reply to West Indies first innings total of 453.
 However, the match came down to the wire and at one stage, Australia were all set for a possible victory when they needed to score five runs in the final eight-ball over with three wickets remaining in the innings.
 Australia's hopes began to fade away at the critical juncture of the match, when both Richie Benaud and Wally Grout fell in quick succession.
 Australia were left with a precarious situation where they had to score one run off the last two balls with only one wicket to spare and on the other hand, Wes Hall bowled the penultimate over of the match.
 Australia's tail-ender batsman Lindsay Kline walked to bat as the last batsman to score the winning run and he nudged the first delivery he faced towards the square leg with the intention to sneak a quick single.
 The ball went into the safe hands of Joe Solomon who grabbed the ball to effect a pickup throw from square leg, and his throw hit the stumps directly to run out Ian Meckiff, as the latter was going for the winning run by charging down towards the wicket-keeper's end.
 In the next Test played at Melbourne, he was promoted to open the batting, but he fell cheaply in both innings of the match and he was dismissed out hit wicket off the bowling of Richie Benaud after his cap fell on the stumps as it happened during the second innings.

 Solomon continued to serve Guyanese cricket in various capacities after he retired from playing, including the presidency of the Guyana Cricket Board and several years as a selector.
-He was awarded the Golden Arrow of Achievement by the Government of Guyana.
+He was awarded the Golden Arrow of Achievement (AA) by the Government of Guyana.
 He and his wife Betty had six children.
 He lived in New York from 1984, travelling back to Guyana once a year.